04 December 2019

-Stay at: Rutland Loft – Sleeps 4 guests
+Stay at: Rutland Mews – Sleeps 4 guests

 Just under 3 miles from the centre of Bakewell is Haddon Hall.
 This fortified manor house is one of the only surviving examples of a country house that dates back to the Middle Ages.
 Built in the 11th century with Tudor additions in the 13th century to bolster its prospects, this country house is a favourite for anybody with an interest in architecture, landscaped gardens and British history.

 Reputed to be the best of its kind in the UK, Haddon Hall is home to an interesting collection of furniture, tapestries, and fittings.
 The Elizabethan-era walled garden makes it one of the most significant historical house destinations in the country.
 There is a full range of visitor facilities on-site too that include a restaurant and a gift shop where you can buy plants and more.
 Eagle-eyed film fans will recognise it from just about every adaptation of Jane Eyre including the most recent version (2011), starring Mia Wasikowska and Michael Fassbender.

 Stay at: Sugar Cottage - Sleeps 4 guests.

 Chatsworth House and Estate is one of the best-loved visitor attractions in the Peak District National Park, and one of the top things to do in Bakewell.
 Found on the banks of the lush River Derwent, the estate is the seat of the Duke and Duchess of Devonshire.
 Brimming with history, the house has been passed down through 16 generations of the Cavendish family since the 1500s.